Elika with 20 years of rental experience and knowledge is a brokerage you can count on.

 Almost without exception, credit reports are performed on every applicant and guarantor.
 A credit report is a very important factor in the approval process.
 Before the process, prospective tenants need to have their credit reports in as nearly perfect, as possible condition.

 Aim for zero outstanding payments on your record.
-Late payments and a high revolving balance will reflect poorly on you.
+Late fees and a high revolving balance will reflect poorly on you.
 Delinquencies, collections, as well as unfavorable public and landlord/tenant records can end your chances.
 If you have bad credit, inform your agent.
-Knowing the complete picture allows your agent to represent you in a more effective manner.
+Knowing the complete picture allows your agent to represent you in a more efficient manner.

 Landlords deal with credit issues in different ways.
 Some landlords will immediately reject an application if presented with a poor credit report.
 Other landlords may ask that you increase the security deposit or get a guarantor.